 Over the years, we’ve made changes to how we deliver support as our understanding of the mental and physical health needs of veterans has improved.
 We know that the best outcomes happen when individuals gain the knowledge and tools to manage their condition and create a strong support network within their local community.

 In 2021 we reached an agreement with the Ministry of Defence (MOD) for all four Help for Heroes recovery centres, including Tedworth House, to be operated and funded by the Ministry of Defence for 12 months.
 They are being used to deliver core recovery activities to wounded service personnel.
-In March 2022, this agreement was extended for another 12 months as we continue to work on a longer-term agreement.
+In March 2022, this agreement was extended as we continue to work on a longer-term agreement.

 We are delivering face-to-face support in people’s homes and communities, as well as online.
 This allows us to reach more veterans and families across the UK.
 We are delivering the same services in a more accessible way.